Chiggy-Playz/enhanced-discord.py/docs/api.rst

         The guild may contain NSFW content.

-.. class:: ProtocolUrl
+.. class:: ProtocolURL

-    Represents the different `discord://` Urls
+    Represents the different `discord://` URLs

     .. attribute:: home

-        The url for the home page.
+        The URL for the home page.

     .. attribute:: nitro

-        The url for the nitro page.
+        The URL for the nitro page.

     .. attribute:: apps

-        The url for the downloads page.
+        The URL for the downloads page.
 This breaks the client and needs it to be restarted.

     .. attribute:: guild_discovery

-        The url for the server discovery page.
+        The URL for the server discovery page.

     .. attribute:: new_guild

-        The url for the new server modal.
+        The URL for the new server modal.

     .. attribute:: guild_invite

-        The url for the join server page.
+        The URL for the join server page.
 Needs to be formatted with `invite_code`.

     .. attribute:: account_settings

-        The url for the "My Account" page in settings.
+        The URL for the "My Account" page in settings.

     .. attribute:: profile_settings

-        The url for the "User Profile" page in settings.
+        The URL for the "User Profile" page in settings.

     .. attribute:: privacy_settings

-        The url for the "Privacy & Safety" page in settings.
+        The URL for the "Privacy & Safety" page in settings.

     .. attribute:: safety_settings